icgrp/ese532_handouts/ese532_handouts/hw2/homework_submission.md

     first-order model that can help us start reasoning about the performance of the computation including memory access.

-    ```{hint}
-        Note, that in ARM assembly, identifiers that start with a period, such as `.p2align` are not instructions, but assembly directives.
-Do not count them as instructions.
-    ```

-    a.
-Record the runtime of `Filter_horizontal` in cycles (1 line).
+    1. Record the runtime of `Filter_horizontal` in cycles (1 line).
 You should have calculated this in (Part 3a).
 This value will be referred to as ($T_{filter\_h\_measured}$).

-    b.
-Make a table like {numref}`example-table-2` and add all the instructions that are *inside* the loops (that is, the instructions on lines 30-52 of `Filter_O2.s`).
+    2. Make a table like {numref}`example-table-2` and add all the instructions that are *inside* the loops (that is, the instructions on lines 30-52 of `Filter_O2.s`).
 Don't add the setup instructions that we annotated for you, to the table, however be sure to examine them as you will need to understand them to comprehend the rest of the code.
 Note that because the compiler optimized the code, the looping in the assembly works differently than how it reads in the C program.
 We will revisit optimization in HW4.

-    c.
-Annotate each instruction with an appropriate description such as one of those listed below, and add to {numref}`example-table-2`.
+    3. Annotate each instruction with an appropriate description such as one of those listed below, and add to {numref}`example-table-2`.
 This is not necessarily an exhaustive list, and some instructions may require a combination of some of the descriptions listed.
         1. addition(s) for array indexing
         2. multiplication of coefficient with input